Sex offender: Therapies and treatment

 Behavior modification programs have been shown to reduce recidivism in sex offenders.
 Often, such programs use principles of applied behavior analysis.
 Two such approaches from this line of research have promise.
 The first uses operant conditioning approaches (which use reward and punishment to train new behavior, such as problem-solving) and the second uses respondent conditioning procedures, such as aversion therapy.
 Many of the behaviorism programs use covert sensitization and/or odor aversion: both are forms of aversion therapy, which have had ethical challenges.
 Such programs are effective in lowering recidivism by 15–18 percent.
 The use of aversion therapy remains controversial, and is an ethical issue related to the professional practice of behavior analysis.
 In 2007, the Texas State Auditor released a report showing that sex offenders who completed the Texas Sex Offender Treatment Program (SOTP) were 61 percent less likely to commit a new crime.

-Chemical castration is used in some countries and U. S. states to treat male sex offenders.
+Chemical castration is used in some countries and U.S. states to treat male sex offenders.
 Unlike physical castration, it is reversible by stopping the medication.
 For male sex offenders with severe or extreme paraphilias, physical castration appears to be effective.
 It results in a 20-year re-offense rate of less than 2.3 percent (versus 80 percent in the untreated control group), according to a large 1963 study involving a total of 1036 sex offenders by the German researcher A. Langelüddeke.
 This was much lower than otherwise expected, compared with overall sex offender recidivism rates.
-Although considered cruel and unusual punishment by many, physical castration does not otherwise affect the lifespan of men (compared with uncastrated men).